 All practical operational instruments for the measurement of MOR sample a relatively small region of the atmosphere compared with that scanned by a human observer.
 Instruments can provide an accurate measurement of MOR only when the volume of air that they sample is representative of the atmosphere around the point of observation out to a radius equal to MOR.
 It is easy to imagine a situation, with patchy fog or a local rain or snow storm, in which the instrument reading is misleading.
 However, experience has shown that such situations are not frequent and that the continuous monitoring of MOR using an instrument will often lead to the detection of changes in MOR before they are recognized by an unaided observer.
 Nevertheless, instrumental measurements of MOR must be interpreted with caution.

 Another factor that must be taken into account when discussing representativeness of measurements is the homogeneity of the atmosphere itself.
-At all MOR values, the extinction coefficient of a small volume of the atmosphere normally fluctuates rapidly and irregularly, and individual measurements of MOR from scatter meters and short baseline transmissometers, which have no in-built smoothing or averaging system, show considerable dispersion.
+At all MOR values, the extinction coefficient of a small volume of the atmosphere normally fluctuates rapidly and irregularly, and individual measurements of MOR from forward scatter meters and short baseline transmissometers, which have no in-built smoothing or averaging system, show considerable dispersion.
 It is, therefore, necessary to take many samples and to smooth or average them to obtain a representative value of MOR.
 The analysis of the results from the First WMO Intercomparison of Visibility Measurements (WMO, 1990) indicates that, for most instruments, no benefit is gained by averaging over more than 1 min, but for the “noisiest” instruments an averaging time of 2 min is preferable.

-Accuracy of telephotometers and visual extinction meters

-Visual measurements based on the extinction coefficient are difficult to take.
-The main source of error is the variability and uncertainty of the performance of the human eye.
-These errors have been described in the sections dealing with the methods of visual estimation of MOR.

 Accuracy of transmissometers

 The sources of error in transmissometer measurements may be summarized as follows: